Table of contents

 - How to manually remove a virus

-- How to prevent a future computer infection
+- Guidelines for preventing a future infection

 - How to get rid of a virus on a Mac

 Even 20-year-old computer viruses can resurface and infect multiple machines (well, 50 million of them).
 It happens to the best of us, so you’re not alone.
 Let’s work together to serve justice and restore peace on your computer.
 Just to be clear - we’ll mostly focus on PC owners, as Windows is the platform of choice among hackers and the like.

 How can I tell if my computer is infected

 First things first - before we “strike down upon [the virus] with great vengeance and furious anger”, it’s good to be sure what we’re dealing with.

 Here is a list of tells that your system has been infected with malware.

 You can’t start or update your antivirus software